GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/Kubernetes/k8s-pod-restart.md

-# Kubernetes Pod Abnormal Restart Check
+# Kubernetes Pod Abnormal Restart Intelligent Inspection

 ---

 ## Background

 Kubernetes helps users automatically schedule and expand containerized applications, but modern Kubernetes environments are becoming more and more complex.
 When platform and application engineers need to investigate events in dynamic and containerized environments, finding the most meaningful signals may involve many trial and error steps.
-Intelligent check can filter exceptions according to the current search context, thus speeding up incident investigation, reducing the pressure on engineers, reducing the average repair time and improving the end-user experience.
+Intelligent Inspection can filter exceptions according to the current search context, thus speeding up incident investigation, reducing the pressure on engineers, reducing the average repair time and improving the end-user experience.

 ## Preconditions